Tadeusz Rejtan: Biography

-Tadeusz Rejtan was born on 20 August 1742 in Hruszówka (now Lyakhavichy District of Belarus).
-The date is as given in the Polish Biographical Dictionary, some other sources give other dates).
+Tadeusz Rejtan was born on 20 August 1742 in Hruszówka (now Lyakhavichy District, Brest Region of Belarus).
+The date is as given in the Polish Biographical Dictionary, some other sources give other dates.
 He was the son of a minor, but relatively wealthy noble, Dominik Rejtan, podkomorzy of Novogrudok and Teresa Wołodkowicz.
 He was likely the oldest of five brothers.
 His brother, Michał, would come to hold the position of pisarz (scribe) of Nowogródek.
 His grandfather, also named Michał, was the skarbnik (treasurer) of Mazyr.
 The family had been aligned to the powerful Radziwiłł family, and Tadeusz would also pledge his allegiance to them.

 Afterwards, he served in the Grand Ducal Lithuanian Army in a cavalry banner.
 He might have participated in the Bar Confederation (1768–1772), but historians are not certain about the validity of that claim.

-In 1773, in the Bar Confederation's aftermath, a special session of the Polish–Lithuanian Sejm was convened in Warsaw, capital of the Polish–Lithuanian Commonwealth by its three neighbours (Russian Empire, Prussia and Austria) in order to legalize their First Partition of Poland.
+In 1773, in the Bar Confederation's aftermath, a special session of the Polish–Lithuanian Sejm was convened in Warsaw, capital of the Polish–Lithuanian Commonwealth, by its three neighbours (Russian Empire, Prussia and Austria) in order to legalize their First Partition of Poland.
 That Sejm became known as the Partition Sejm.
 Rejtan was one of the deputies that tried to prevent the first partition's legalization, despite threats from the foreign ambassadors.
-For example, Russian ambassador, Otto von Stackelberg, declared that in the face of refusal the whole capital of Warsaw would be destroyed by the Russians; other threats included executions, confiscation of estates, and increase of partitioned territory.
+For example, Russian ambassador Otto von Stackelberg declared that in the face of refusal the whole capital of Warsaw would be destroyed by the Russians; other threats included executions, confiscation of estates, and increase of partitioned territory.

 Rejtan was a deputy to that Sejm, from the constituency of Novogrudok, and the local sejmik gave him very explicit instructions to defend the Commonwealth.
 On the Sejm's first day (19 April), and possibly even in the discussions on the previous days, Rejtan, working together with the Stanisław Bohuszewicz and Samuel Korsak, strongly protested against the proposal of Adam Poniński who wanted to form a confederated sejm (such as sejm would be immune to the threat of liberum veto).
 Rejtan's arguments were primarily legal; he argued that Poniński had no right to be the Marshal of the Sejm, and that there are no grounds to form a confederated sejm.
 He also appropriated one of the two Marshal's staffs.
-During a discussion with another deputy, Rejtan stated that he was aware that the foreign powers can force the issue, but his intention was to make it clear that any treaty they force through the Sejm would not be unanimously accepted.
+During a discussion with another deputy, Rejtan stated that he was aware that the foreign powers could force the issue, but his intention was to make it clear that any treaty they force through the Sejm would not be unanimously accepted.
 Rejtan was thus able to disrupt the proceedings on that day.
 He would attempt to delay and disrupt the proceedings, but he was ignored, overruled and threatened by other deputies, as on 20 April Poniński returned to the Sejm with an escort of Russian and Prussian soldiers.
 A quickly convened Sejm court begun deliberating on the potential illegality of Rejtan's actions, but little discussion occurred on that day.